FAQ

 Is there an API?

-Yes — Pro and Agency plans get a REST API that mirrors the dashboard.
+Yes.
+Every plan gets a REST API that mirrors the dashboard (rate-limited per key, from 60 req/min on Free up to 600 on Agency).
 You can list domains, add and verify them, fetch SSL certificate details, security scan results, alerts, alert rules, and check logs, and trigger an immediate re-check.
 Auth is API-key based.
 See the API docs for the full reference.

 Is there a Terraform provider?